emilverkama/emilslatex/README.md

 # Emil's LaTeX

 This repository contains my personal classes, packages and snippets for LaTeX, namely:
-- `emilspack.sty`: a package loading often-used packages for mathematical typesetting and defining some relatively conservative macros;
+- `emilspack.sty`: loads often-used packages for mathematical typesetting and defines some relatively conservative macros;
 - `emilsart.cls`: my extension of the base article class;
 - `emilshw.cls`: an extension of `emilsart.cls`, specifically meant for homework solutions; and
 - `latex.json`: snippets to be used with VSCode.